-In a world inundated with more complex urban challenges, Jennifer Keesmaat is hopeful.
-Toronto’s Chief City Planner from 2012 to 2017, Jennifer has taught at the University of Toronto, served as chief executive officer of a non-profit organisation established to create affordable urban rental housing, and has even run for city mayor.
-Jennifer talks about redefining the use of streets and the way residents are engaged to create more inclusive cities.
+In a world inundated with more complex urban challenges, Toronto’s former Chief City Planner Jennifer Keesmaat is hopeful.
+She talks about redefining the use of streets and the way residents are engaged to create more inclusive cities.

 Public spaces in Toronto © City of Toronto